jdb/jdb.github.com/concurrent.rst

   time python sequential.py
   time python concurrent.py

 This is a 4x performance increase: not bad.

 A concurrent solution
 =====================

-Here is a concurrent solution using Twisted to our original problem, three times faster than the sequential approach :
+Here is a concurrent solution to our original problem, using Twisted, three times faster than the sequential approach :

 .. include:: concurrent/getpage.py
    :literal: